Documentation

 # Restart hardware service

-sudo systemctl restart eas-station-hardware.service
+sudo systemctl restart eas-station-hardware.target

 Zigbee status shows "port_open_failed"